Get

 Savannah cats are beautiful and magnificent cats that are quite uncommon in the pet scene.
 Although domesticated, Savannah cats have an exotic DNA due to their wild lineage.
 Regardless, this intriguing and mysterious cat breed has a friendly temperament and playful personality!

 With their wildcat DNA, the Savannah cat is more agile and athletic than other domesticated cats.
-In fact, Savannah cats have a vertical jump of over 8 feet!
+In fact, Savannah cats have a vertical jump of approximately 8 feet!
 With their athleticism, agility, and increased wildcat hunting instincts, some owners may have concerns about how to keep their Savannah cats contained.

 Read on to find out more about the Savannah cat’s athletic feats and how to deal with them at home!